isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://janegoodall.org.sg/" rel="noopener noreferrer nofollow" target="_blank">Jane Goodall Institute (Singapore) (JGIS)</a></strong>.
-JGIS is a charity organisation promoting educational and conservation activities so that people live in harmony with nature.
+Inspiring hope through action.
 Our vision is to promote a healthy planet where people make compassionate choices to live sustainably and in harmony with each other, the environment, and animals.
-JGIS creates meaningful and purposeful journeys empowering individuals and communities to act and contribute positive social impact to LIFE – nature, wildlife, and mankind.</p>
+JGIS creates meaningful and purposeful journeys empowering individuals and communities to act and contribute positive social impact to LIFE – nature, wildlife, and mankind empowering individuals and communities to act and contribute positive social impact to LIFE – nature, wildlife, and mankind.</p>
 </td>
 </tr>
 <tr>